Services

 1300 13 1340

-• ADIS is a confidential telephone counselling, information and referral service for the general public and health professionals, run by Drug and Alcohol Services South Australia.
+• ADIS is a confidential telephone counselling, information and referral service for the general public and health professionals, run by Drug and Alcohol Services South Australia and staffed by trained professionals with experience in the alcohol and other drug field.

 Needle and Syringe Program